University Church of St Mary the Virgin: History

 In 1828, John Henry Newman became vicar and his sermons became popular with undergraduates.
-From the present pulpit John Keble preached the assize sermon of 14 July 1833, which is considered to have started the Oxford Movement, an attempt to revive catholic spirituality in the church and university.
+From the present pulpit John Keble preached the assize sermon of 14 July 1833, which is traditionally considered to have started the Oxford Movement, an attempt to revive catholic spirituality in the church and university.
 The influence of the movement spread and affected the practice and spirituality of the Church of England.
 By 1843, Newman became disillusioned with Anglicanism and resigned from St Mary's, later joining the Roman Catholic Church.

+From 2003 to October 2025, the Vaults & Garden Cafe operated within the church premises.
+It was closed after a two year court case that began when the Parochial Church Council of the University Church of St Mary the Virgin sent the cafe owners an eviction notice.